web-eid/web-eid-authtoken-validation-java/README.md

 ## 4. Add trusted certificate authority certificates

-You must explicitly specify which certificate authorities (CAs) are trusted to issue the eID certificates for authentication.
-CA certificates can be loaded from either the truststore file or any stream source.
-We use the [`CertificateLoader`](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/src/test/java/org/webeid/security/testutil/CertificateLoader.java) helper class from [`testutil`](https://github.com/web-eid/web-eid-authtoken-validation-java/tree/main/src/test/java/org/webeid/security/testutil) to load CA certificates from resouces here, but consider using [the truststore file](https://github.com/web-eid/web-eid-spring-boot-example/blob/main/src/main/java/org/webeid/example/config/ValidationConfiguration.java#L104-L122) instead.
+You must explicitly specify which **intermediate** certificate authorities (CAs) are trusted to issue the eID authentication certificates.
+CA certificates can be loaded from either the truststore file, resources or any stream source.
+We use the [`CertificateLoader`](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/src/test/java/org/webeid/security/testutil/CertificateLoader.java) helper class from [`testutil`](https://github.com/web-eid/web-eid-authtoken-validation-java/tree/main/src/test/java/org/webeid/security/testutil) to load CA certificates from resources here, but consider using [the truststore file](https://github.com/web-eid/web-eid-spring-boot-example/blob/main/src/main/java/org/webeid/example/config/ValidationConfiguration.java#L104-L122) instead.

 First, copy the trusted certificates, for example `ESTEID-SK_2015.cer` and `ESTEID2018.cer`, to `resources/cacerts/`, then load the certificates as follows: